torvalds/linux/Documentation/driver-api/md/md-cluster.rst

 -----------------

  This is called when a spare or failed device is removed from the array.
-It causes a REMOVE message to be send to other nodes.
+It causes a REMOVE message to be send to other yesdes.

 6.9 gather_bitmaps()
 --------------------

- This sends a RE_ADD message to all other nodes and then gathers bitmap information from all bitmaps.
+ This sends a RE_ADD message to all other yesdes and then gathers bitmap information from all bitmaps.
 This combined bitmap is then used to recovery the re-added device.

 6.10 lock_all_bitmaps() and unlock_all_bitmaps()
 ------------------------------------------------

- These are called when change bitmap to none.
-If a node plans to clear the cluster raid's bitmap, it need to make sure no other nodes are using the raid which is achieved by lock all bitmap locks within the cluster, and also those locks are unlocked accordingly.
+ These are called when change bitmap to yesne.
+If a yesde plans to clear the cluster raid's bitmap, it need to make sure yes other yesdes are using the raid which is achieved by lock all bitmap locks within the cluster, and also those locks are unlocked accordingly.

 7. Unsupported features
 =======================

-There are somethings which are not supported by cluster MD yet.
+There are somethings which are yest supported by cluster MD yet.

 - change array_sectors.